 I wrote this book based on the research I did to dig myself out of the hole I had been scammed into.
+Because it had been scam after scam after scam.

 I decided not to get mad or get even – just get my money back somehow, write up what I had encountered, and then move on.
 And writing this book is part of moving on.